 Work in Progress An incomplete document, designed to guide discussion and generate feedback that may include several alternative requirements for consideration.

-Draft A document in specification format considered largely complete, but lacking review by process.

-Members and vendors.
-Drafts are susceptible to substantial change during the review review, cross-vendor interoperability, and is for Certification testing if applicable.
+Draft A document in specification format considered largely complete, but lacking review by Members and vendors.
+Drafts are susceptible to substantial change during the review process.

-Issued A generally public document that has undergone Member and Technology Supplier changes.
+Issued A generally public document that has undergone Member and